 Adults have most often taken 160–240 mg of bilberry fruit orally every day for up to six months.
 Typically, bilberry extracts are standardized to include a certain quantity of compounds known as anthocyanins.
 Products that contain 120–160 mg of these substances per day have been in use for as long as six months.

 ◉ Diabetes: People with diabetes have used bilberry leaves for a long time to keep their blood sugar levels in check.
 Researchers have found that all berries help lower the amount of glucose the body makes after eating a meal with a lot of sugar.
-Studies show that bilberry may help control blood sugar levels, especially when it is taken with oatmeal.
+Studies indicate that bilberry may help control blood sugar levels, especially when it is taken with oatmeal.
 We need to do more research.
 At this time, bilberry is not suggested as a way to help control diabetes.

-◉ Atherosclerosis: Studies show that anthocyanosides may make blood vessels stronger, improve circulation, and stop the "bad" LDL cholesterol from oxidizing, which is a major risk factor for atherosclerosis (plaque that blocks blood vessels, leading to heart attack and stroke).
+◉ Atherosclerosis: Studies indicate that anthocyanosides may make blood vessels stronger, improve circulation, and stop the "bad" LDL cholesterol from oxidizing, which is a major risk factor for atherosclerosis (plaque that blocks blood vessels, leading to heart attack and stroke).
 We need to do more research.

 ◉ Diarrhea and wounds: European medicine has used bilberry for almost a thousand years, mostly to treat diarrhea.
 Tannins, which are found in the fruit, work as both an anti-inflammatory and an astringent (constricting and tightening tissues).
 People think that bilberry can help people with diarrhea by reducing inflammation in the intestines.
 But no studies have looked into the use of bilberry for diarrhea.